PayFabric/APIs/Receivables/Sections/APIs/Sync/Invoices.md

 ```http
 PATCH /invoices/attachments?identity=STDINV999999 HTTP/1.1
 ```
-In the form-data add the following two key values:
+In the form-data add the following key value:
 * `Attachment` - This will contiain the actual pdf attachment to be uploaded